dhutapratama/docs/migrations.md

     $table->dropForeign('posts_user_id_foreign');

 Alternatively, you may pass an array containing the column name that holds the foreign key to the `dropForeign` method.
-The array will be converted to a foreign key constraint name using Laravel's constraint naming conventions:
+The array will be converted to a foreign key constraint name using Lets's constraint naming conventions:

     $table->dropForeign(['user_id']);